 Compared to Q1 2015, rents increased by 4.2% for flats, 2.4% for houses and 2.4% for offices.
 Retail and warehouses dropped by 3.2% and 2.1% respectively.

 The majority of asset classes and geographies are bottoming out, with areas that had dropped the most early on in the property cycle e.g Paphos, Famagusta and Larnaca are showing some signs of price stability.

 Appraisal based initial yields

-At the end of Q1 2015 average gross yields stood at 3.8% for apartments, 2.0% for houses, 5.3% for retail, 4.3% for warehouses, and 4.4% for offices.
-The parallel reduction in capital values and rents is keeping investment yields relatively stable and at low levels (compared to yields overseas).
+At the Q1 of 2016 average gross yields stood at 4% for apartments, 2.0% for houses, 5.2% for retail, 4.3% for warehouses, and 4.4% for offices.
+The parallel reduction and/ or stabilisation in capital values and rents is keeping investment yields relatively stable and at low levels (compared to yields overseas).
 This suggests that there is still room for some re-pricing of capital values to take place, especially for properties in secondary locations.

-Download the full PDF Cyprus Property Index Q1 2015 publication
+Download the full PDF Cyprus Property Price Index Q1 2016 publication